xubowenhaoren/Birdify/README.md

   Using different learning rate during different epochs.

--
+- Pre-trained or Not

+- Hard to tell if it overfits from the accuracy

 ### - Why did you think this approach was better than other options?

-- Using 5-fold cross validation, the training accuracy doesn't increase to 100% that fast.
-Even if it's high during training, it falls back during validation.
+- Using 10-fold cross validation, elaborate loss, accuracy, test accuracy difference

 ## Experiments

 ### - Try multiple things to see what works better

+- Different models on the same basic hyper-parameter setting: ResNet18, ResNet50, ResNet101, Inception V3, Inception V4, Efficient Net V1-B5.

-Diagrams
+- Diagrams

 ## Results

-### - Or maybe here is where you talk about what worked better idk
+### - what worked better

+Cross Validation reduced loss.

 ### - Maybe have some nice charts and graphs here